 - 2. Horizontal/Vertical.
 The MX-80 and FX-80 have the ability to vertically move the paper in 1/3rd dot increments.
-Hence, even though the MX-80 has a 1/72nd dot vertical resolution, careful software can achieve a resolution of 1/216th of an inch as demonstrated in the Gutenberg The FX-80 has a Processing package. graphic mode called quadruple density in which dots are put down at 240/inch.
+Hence, even though the MX-80 has a 1/72nd dot vertical resolution, careful software can achieve a resolution of 1/216th of an inch as Gutenberg demonstrated in the Word Processing package.
+The FX-80 has a graphic mode called quadruple density in which dots are put down at 240/inch.
 The catch is that the time between dots as the head moves across the paper is so short, about 1/2000th of a second, that the print pins can not be energized for 2 consecutive dots.
-In actual practice, it is the edge counts, and which resolution appropriate software, this need not be a problem. - 3.
+In actual practice, it is the edge which counts, and with resolution appropriate software, this need not be a problem. - 3.
 The older MX-80s, before Graftrax Plus, had block graphics, but Epson considered this a not too useful feature and took away the capability.

-- 4. Superscript: The MX-80 and FX-80 provide a superscript/subscript print mode in which characters are created in condensed size at half height.
-(This is achieved by making two passes across the paper and interleaving dots by upspacing 1/2 a dot between passes a similar technique to double strike).
-With the C. Itoh, you can upspace or down space the paper to create a sub or superscript but the character printed will be a regular size character. - 5.
-Though the C. Itoh prints across the page slower than the FX-80, it moves paper faster, so the effective print speed is about the same. - 6.
-Discounts are readily available.
-The C. Itoh often sells around \$400, and both the FX-80 and Apple will sell with discounts that vary between 5 and 15% (sometimes more).
+4. Superscript: The MX-80 and FX-80 provide a superscript/subscript print mode in which characters are created in condensed size at half height.
+(This is achieved by making two passes across the paper and interleaving dots by upspacing 1/2 a dot between passes - a similar technique to double strike).
+With the C. Itoh, you can upspace or down space the paper to create a sub or superscript but the character printed will be a regular size character.